TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 sourceCollection.dataKey.maxH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: table-row

-   Property
-         sourceCollection.dataKey.maxH
+..  t3-cobj-image:: sourceCollection.dataKey.maxH

-   Data type
-         :ref:`stdWrap <stdWrap>`
+    :Data type: :ref:`stdWrap <stdWrap>`

-   Description
     Defines the maxH for the html code of the image defined in this
     source collection.
 For the image file itself the maxH will be multiplied by
     :ref:`dataKey.pixelDensity <cobj-image-datakey-pixeldensity>`.

 .. index:: IMAGE; sourceCollection.dataKey.minW